armory/spinnaker-operator/README.md

 ```

 There are two modes for the operator:
-- a basic mode that can install Spinnaker in a single namespace.
-In this mode, there's no validating admission webhook.
+- basic mode to install Spinnaker in a single namespace without validating admission webhook
-- a cluster mode that requires a `ClusterRole` to perform validation.
+- cluster mode works across namespaces and requires a `ClusterRole` to perform validation

 The main difference between the two modes is that basic only requires a `Role` (vs a `ClusterRole`) and has no validating webhook.